OllePonten/PAMalysis/README.md

 > -b : Batch mode.
 If provided -FilePath should be a folder.
 All tif files in that folder will be analyzed

+> -i : interactive mode.
+BETA FEATURE.
+PAMalysis will interactively ask the user what files to use.
 # How to run
 PAMalysis is run as directly from the shell or via IPython or the Jupyter interactive shell.
 A typical run signature from cmd could look as follows: